Go ahead, say it … being a lawyer sucks!

 We've explained to you the core, fundamental reason why you hate being an attorney.
 We've also laid out the steps you can take right now to explore your path out of the law.

 There is one more essential step we'd like to highlight for you.
 And that is, watch out for the self-sabotage.
 You may nod your head at all we've discussed in this article.
 But regardless of how much you agree with the idea of leaving the law, the main obstacle standing in your way of happiness remains … yourself.

 Self-sabotage occurs when you unknowingly, unwittingly or subconsciously get in the way of your grand plans to make positive change in your life.
 This can manifest itself as doubting you're capable of making this type of transformation.
 It can appear as fear or settling or anxiety.
 It can surface as your endless procrastination and inability to get some of the required done.

 The main reason you'll procrastinate in leaving the law is because you don't know where to start.
 You feel you don't have a map or GPS or outline to follow.
 You have a knowledge gap.

 Leave Law Behind closes that gap for you.

 To summarize, here's how you can go from saying "I hate being a lawyer" to "I love my new job out of the law":

 - First, admit you really do not like what you do day in and day out as a lawyer.
 This idea may be hard to fathom, considering all you've put into becoming a lawyer, but the facts are the facts.

 We also have written other articles and resources that can help you on your path out of the law.
-Five of our most popular and helpful are:
+Four of our most popular and helpful are: